 1. Complete and lodge the settlement agreement

 Parties who make a complaint to the Queensland Human Rights Commission usually are required to attend conciliation to attempt to resolve the discrimination complaint.
-If the complaint is resolved and a written agreement is reached, the parties can file a copy of the written settlement agreement with QCAT.
+If the complaint is resolved and a written agreement is reached, the Queensland Human Rights Commission can file a copy of the written settlement agreement with QCAT.

-You must send a copy of the agreement signed by both parties along with a cover letter to QCAT via email or by post.
+A copy of the agreement signed by both parties along with a cover letter will be sent to QCAT.
 Once received QCAT will stamp the agreement with a seal and record and archive the agreement for future reference.

 If you require a certified copy of the agreement for enforcement purposes, you can make a request in writing to QCAT for a certified copy of the agreement.
 Only parties to the agreement are entitled to view and enforce the document.